The most overlooked islands in the world

 7. Tobago

 Serene and relaxing, what more could you want?
+(Photo courtesy Oswin Browne)

 One-half of the island duo that is Trinidad & Tobago, the much smaller of the two, Tobago, may be serenity incarnate.
 At just more than 6 miles wide, beaches on this petite paradise in the Caribbean are scarcely more than 10 minutes away from anywhere.